-The lush greenness of the RHU campus creates a refreshing ambience for students pursuing their academic goals.
-The green lawns provide ample space for students to study, relax, and socialize.
+The lush greenness of the RHU campus creates a refreshing ambience and provides further incentive for students to pursue their academic goals.
+The green lawns provide ample space for students to study, relax, or socialize.
 The mosaic of blue, green, and white - a blue sky, green lawns, and white buildings - of the RHU campus is itself splendor.